Today we continue our seafood how-to series, based on the top questions people ask Google about preparing these pescatarian wonders.

 Instructions

-Combine self-rising flour, salt, paprika, black pepper, sugar and cayenne (if using) in a shallow dish.
-Stir well.
-Set aside.
+- Combine self-rising flour, cornstarch, salt, paprika, black pepper, sugar and cayenne (if using) in a shallow dish.
+Stir well.ย

-Using a slotted spoon, remove from the oil and place the crispy shrimp on a cooling rack to drain if you are making a second batch.
+- Using a slotted spoon, remove from the oil and place the crispy shrimp on a cooling rack to drain if you are making a second batch.
 If eating immediately, remove from pan to a plate or basket.
-Serve with lemon wedges and spicy aioli dipping sauce.
+Serve with lemons and side of spicy aioli for dipping.ย

 - Prep Time: 15